Compliance Framework Information Listed Alphabetically

-Under Section 5 of the Drugs, Poisons and Controlled Substances Act 1981 (Vic.) schools are required to notify police should they come into possession of an illicit substance.
-The Act defines possession as follows:
+Under the Drugs, Poisons and Controlled Substances Act 1981 (Vic) schools are required to notify police should they come into possession of an illicit substance.
+Section 5 of the Act defines possession as follows:

 Consequently, if the Principal intervenes or takes action as a result of knowledge of an alleged criminal offence, including the use, possession and distribution of illicit drugs, the local police contact person must be advised.
 Internal procedures and actions undertaken should be clearly documented.

 In the case of incidents involving illicit substances the Principal would normally contact the parents or guardians of the student(s) as soon as practicable.
 While there are implications in civil law it should be noted that a teacher or Principal does not breach any part of the criminal law by failure to notify a parent of use of an illicit drug.